yvelikova/axway-open-docs/content/en/docs/apigw_poldev/external_connections/common_client_credentials.md

 To load the principal-to-key mappings into the table in the dialog, select **Load Keytab** and browse to the existing keytab file.
 To add a new keytab entry, select **Add Principal**.
 To delete a keytab entry, select the entry in the table and click **Delete Entry**.
 To export the entire contents of the keytab table in the dialog, click **Export Keytab**.

-{{< alert title="Note" color="primary" >}}By default, the contents of the keytab table – derived from a keytab file or manually entered – stored in clear-text form in the underlying configuration data in API Gateway.
-If necessary, the contents of the keytab table can be encrypted using a passphrase.{{< /alert >}}
+By default, the contents of the keytab table – derived from a keytab file or manually entered – stored in clear-text form in the underlying configuration data in API Gateway.
+If necessary, the contents of the keytab table can be encrypted using a passphrase.

 When API Gateway starts, it writes the stored keytab contents to the `/conf/plugin/kerberos/keytabs/` directory in your API Gateway installation.
 It is recommended to configure directory-based or file-based access control for this directory and its contents.